-Howard Hanna Jr.,- President & Chairman of M. A. Hanna Company
+Howard Hanna Jr. - President & Chairman of M. A. Hanna Company

 11505 Lake Shore Boulevard

-In 1912, Hanna became a partner in M. A. Hanna Company.
-The partnership was discontinued and the M. A. Hanna Company was incorporated in 1922 with Howard Hanna Jr. as president and chairman in 1929.
-He also organized Standard Investment Company and the National Steel Company in 1929.
+The partnership discontinued, and the M. A. Hanna Company was incorporated in 1922 with Howard Hanna Jr. as the first president.
+He became chairman of the board in 1929.

-Jean died on April 13, 1973.
-Both are buried in Lake View Cemetery.
+Jean died on April 13, 1973, and was buried alongside Howard in Lake View Cemetery.